RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 ## Recall (Focus Mode)

 When you read material, try to recall the main points without looking.
 Write down what you can remember and compare it to the written material.
-The retrieval process enchances deep learning.
+The retrieval process enhances deep learning.

 ## Summarize (Focus Mode)